MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 }
 ```

-This script MUST be ran on random seed runs, and it is highly
+This script MUST be ran at the START or END of random seed runs in the
-recommended to run it on set seed runs.
+same video, and it is highly recommended to run it on set seed runs as well.

 To open a powershell window press the windows button and "R", then type
 "powershell" and press enter.
 After pasting the script above remember to